DArcops/receipt-processor-challenge/README.md

     - service: Houses the application services (methods with the business logic).

-- mocks: Contains mock implementations for testing purposes mockery was used to automatically generate the mocks.
+- **mocks** : Contains mock implementations for testing purposes mockery was used to automatically generate the mocks.

-- util: Houses utility functions or packages.
+- **util**: Houses utility functions or packages.
 So far contains time functions to reuse in different parts of the code.

 ## How to run it locally